 The sweet-smokey result of this chicken is just the best, and it is so darn juicy.
 It goes fantastic accompanied with Mexican Style Grilled Corn, which is also a recipe in the book.

-There’s nothing like the smell of the BBQ going when you have a cold beer in your hand and the warm sun at your back.
+There's nothing like the smell of BBQ chicken going when you have a cold beer in your hand and the warm sun at your back.
 Personally, I love using a charcoal grill.
-Yes, it takes a few minutes to load up the chimney started with crumpled up newspaper, light it, and then wait for the coals to burn down a bit; but it’s so worth it.
-The temperature gets much hotter, is more controllable and the result of the flavor isn’t even comparable to gas.
-The convenience of gas isn’t worth it, in my opinion.
+Yes, it takes a few minutes to load up the chimney started with crumpled-up newspaper, light it, and then wait for the coals to burn down a bit; but it's so worth it.
+The temperature gets much hotter, is more controllable and the result of the flavor isn't even comparable to gas.
+The convenience of gas isn't worth it, in my opinion.

 Lighting charcoals with a chimney starter might seem a bit daunting, but it really is super easy.
-The book contains great instructions and tips for doing it right, and I also have a post for how to use a charcoal a chimney starter.
+The book contains great instructions and tips for doing it right, and I also have a post for how to use a charcoal chimney starter.

 This method requires the birds to be rotated and flipped throughout the process, which is quite easy because of the v-rack.
 The chickens need to move to get browned all around and cooked through evenly.

 The glaze goes on really easily and sticks because the glaze is first cooked down a bit to thicken it before brushing on.
 The glaze goes on once the internal temperature reaches 155 degrees.

 - 2 3 ½ to 4 lb whole chickens, giblets discarded